 Blankets are used to add warmth.
-While some people use a blanket on its own, many others prefer to top the blanket with a more attractive quilt, comforter or duvet.
-Blankets are most commonly made of wool, cotton, polyester, microfiber plush or a blend of fibers.
+While some people use a blanket on its own, others may prefer to top the blanket with a more attractive quilt, comforter, or duvet.
+Blankets are most commonly made of wool, cotton, polyester, microfiber plush, or a blend of fibers.

-A duvet cover covers and protects a duvet.
+A duvet cover encases and protects a duvet.
 Like an envelope, it has an opening where the comforter or duvet is inserted.
-Once placed inside, the opening is closed with buttons, or occasionally a zipper.
-Duvet covers are generally very decorative and are available in a nearly endless selection of colors and styles.
+Once placed inside, the opening is closed with buttons or occasionally a zipper.
+Duvet covers are generally very decorative and are available in a wide selection of colors and styles.
 The duvet cover takes the place of a top sheet in Europe, and some people in the U.S. also use it this way.

 Euro or Continental Pillow

 A bolster pillow is a tubular pillow used for lumbar support while sitting up to read in bed, but more often, it’s used as a decorative pillow or accent pillow.
-These pillows range in size from very small to spanning the entire width of the bed.
+These pillows range from very small to long version that span the entire width of the bed.

-A pillowcase is used to cover a sleeping pillow, and sometimes decorative or bolster pillows.
+A pillowcase is used to cover a sleeping pillow and sometimes a decorative or bolster pillow.
 It’s normally a rectangular shape with an opening on one end where you insert the pillow.
-Change your pillowcase at least twice per week to protect your facial skin from breakouts or skin irritation.
+It is recommended that you change your pillowcase at least twice per week to protect your facial skin from breakouts or skin irritation.

-A bed skirt is a decorative piece of fabric placed between the mattress and box springs.
+Most commonly called a bed skirt or bed ruffle, this is a decorative piece of fabric placed between the mattress and box springs.
 It extends to the floor at the mattress's sides and bottom.
-Its main function is to hide the box spring, but bed skirts also add a touch of softness, color and decor to the room.
+Its main function is to hide the box spring, but bed skirts also add a touch of softness, color, and decor to the room.